Kolkata Decoded (Part 3 & 4): Roads That Shape Kolkata — Expansion, Identity & Growth Corridors

 Kolkata’s modern economic engine

-• IT parks, business districts, and planned infrastructure
+• Driven by IT parks, business districts, and planned infrastructure

 Howrah → Shibpur → Santragachi